 - Bungee Deck Lacing

 I decided to choose the Aqua Marina Monster for the fact that you get more for your money.
 That is you get a 12’ inflatable Paddle Board for under $500 which is pretty much unheard of.
-I also choose to do a review of this SUP because it features a maximum capacity of 352 and is rated for people who weight 265 lbs and under.
-In laymen’s terms this is a great SUP for bigger and taller individuals who may have trouble balancing on SUPs that are rated at the maximum capacity of the 250-275 range.
+I also choose to do a review of this SUP because it features a maximum weight capacity of 352 and is rated for people who weight 265 lbs and under.
+In laymen’s terms this is a great SUP for bigger and taller individuals who may have trouble balancing on SUPs that are rated at the maximum weight capacity of the 250-275 range.

 As you can imagine this board wins at stability.
 At 32” thick and 12’ long you can feel comfortable being on the water and not second guessing yourself in terms of balancing.
 It gives folks of the taller and bigger variety more support while paddling the waters.